Institut-Catala-d-Investigacio-Quimica/eChempad/README_DEVELOPER.md

 schema for the JPA entities will not be present.
 The *acl_sid* table will be created using the schema.
 4- Reactivate the JPA initializations by setting the DB policy to *update*.
 5- Rerun the application, which now will be working.
-The ACL tables from the schema, and the JPA tables (except the *acl_sid* table, which comes from IdSecurity entity JPA initialization) from the Entities.
+The ACL tables from the schema, and the JPA tables (except the *acl_sid* table, which comes from IdSecurity JPAEntity JPA initialization) from the Entities.

 ## Reference Documentation
 For further reference, please consider the following sections: